insta-advance/qt5-qbs/README.md

 Alternatively, on systems with qtchooser installed, you can set qhost as your selected Qt version:

     qtchooser -install qhost <path-to-qhost>
     export QT_SELECT=qhost

 Now, build Qt using your configuration and target profile:

     qbs build -f qt.qbs profile:<your target profile> qbs.installRoot:/path/of/your/choice

-*Note*: remember to also pass configure.configuration:<path to qconfig.json> if you did not set a default configuration or add a qconfig.json to your source directory.
+*Note*: remember to also pass `configure.configuration:<path to qconfig.json>` if you did not set a default configuration or add a qconfig.json to your source directory.
-Or you can pass configure.configuration:null to disable loading from a configuration file.
+Or you can pass `configure.configuration:null` to disable loading from a configuration file.

 You may also pass configuration arguments on the command line, for example:

     qbs [...] configure.opengl:"desktop" # enables desktop OpenGL
     qbs [...] configure.widgets: false   # disables widgets

-Alternatively, install Qt as a separete step by adding --no-install to the build method above and then running:
+Alternatively, install Qt as a separate step by adding --no-install to the build method above and then running:
     qbs install -f qt.qbs profile:<your target profile> --install-root /path/of/your/choice

 ### FAQ

 Q: Does this project build qmake?

 A: No, and we would like to keep it that way.
 If you are building Qt with QBS, you should also be using it in your projects.